Pouya-Shaterzadeh/AI-Meeting-Assistant/README.md

 ---

-**🎉 Start analyzing your meetings today with AI-powered insights and multilingual support!**
+**🎉 Start analyzing your meetings today with AI-powered insights and fast multilingual translation!**